Back to Home

 Running your first clean

-- Open DiskCleaner and start with Quick Scan for the most common clutter categories.
+1. Open DiskCleaner and start a scan for the most common clutter categories.

-- If you want deeper coverage, switch to Deep Scan to include larger review areas such as Downloads, iOS backups, Mail attachments, and external-drive findings.
+3. If you use Premium, review advanced areas such as Downloads, iOS backups, Mail attachments, external storage, and local Time Machine snapshots.

 Menu bar utilities